');

 About Little River, KS

-Little River is a small community in Kansas with a population of 427 residents.
-The median household income is $60,500 per year, which is near the national average.
-The median age in Little River is 40.5 years.
+Little River is a small community located in Kansas with a population of 427 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,500 per year, which is 19% below the national median of $75,149.
+The median age of 40.5 years is close to the US median age of 38.9 years.

 Cost of Living in Little River, KS